d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 :label:`example_search_spacee`

 In general, the structure of the search space $\mathcal{X}$ can be complex and it can be quite different from $\mathbb{R}^d$.
-Beyond the scope of this chapter, some hyperparameters may depend on the value of others.
+In practice, some hyperparameters may depend on the value of others.
 For example, if we try to tune both the number of layers and widths per layer for a multi-layer perceptron, the width of the $l$-th layer is relevant only if the network has at least $l+1$ layers.
-Hence, hyperparameter optimization consists in determining a small set of good hyperparameters to search over and probing the performance of the trained machine learning model at these values in the hope that one of them will be close to the best hyperparameters $\mathbf{x}_*$.
+These advanced HPO problems are beyond the scope of this chapter.
+We refer the interested reader to :cite:`hutter-lion11a`,`jenatton-icml17a`, `baptista-icml18a`.

+The search spaces plays an important role for hyperparameter optimization, since no method can find something that is not included in the search space.
+On the other hand, if the ranges are too large, the time to find a well performing configurations might become infeasible.

 ## Grid Search